Strikes across Gaza kill at least 31 as international scholars accuse Israel of genocide

 Many Israelis accuse Prime Minister Benjamin Netanyahu of prolonging the war for political purposes, and mass protests calling for a ceasefire and hostage release have swelled in recent weeks.

-An activist flotilla headed to Gaza that had departed Barcelona was forced back to port after a storm hit parts of Spain overnight.
+An activist flotilla bound for Gaza left Barcelona hours after a last-minute delay caused by stormy weather.

-The Global Sumud Flotilla, consisting of around 20 boats with participants from 44 countries, chose to return and delay its departure to “prioritize safety,” a statement said Monday.
-The expedition includes the prominent climate campaigner Greta Thunberg, who took part in a previous flotilla that was intercepted in July.
+The Global Sumud Flotilla, consisting of around 20 boats with participants from 44 countries, had earlier set sail and then turned back, with organizers citing safety concerns.
+The expedition includes climate campaigner Greta Thunberg, who took part in a previous flotilla that was intercepted in July.

-Organizers said that with winds exceeding 56 kph (35 mph), some of the smaller boats taking part in the mission would have been at risk.

 The flotilla is the largest attempt yet to symbolically break Israel's blockade of Gaza.
 All previous ones have been intercepted at sea by Israeli forces.
 Israel says the blockade is needed to prevent Hamas from importing arms and that there are multiple other channels for sending aid to Gaza.